Port

 Meals included

-This exclusive program offers a rare opportunity to visit the distinguished kiln Tokuda Yasokichi Kiln, where both the first and third generations were designated Holders of Important Intangible Cultural Properties of Japan (Living National Treasures).
-Here, you will witness firsthand the creative environment in which traditional craftsmanship is elevated to the realm of fine art.
+This exclusive outing is a rare opportunity to visit the distinguished Tokuda Yasokichi Kiln, where both the first and third generations of the same family were designated holders of Important Intangible Cultural Properties of Japan (Living National Treasures).
+Witness firsthand the creative environment in which traditional ceramics craftsmanship is elevated to the realm of fine art.

-Your journey begins at the Nishikigama Exhibition Hall, a site designated as a Registered Tangible Cultural Property.
-Within this historic setting—preserving the former residence, kiln storehouse, and stone warehouse of the third-generation Tokuda Yasokichi—you will explore the old workshop and overglaze kiln.
-Masterpieces including Ko-Kutani works, along with pieces spanning from the first through the fourth generation, reveal how the Tokuda lineage established its singular aesthetic of color.
-By tracing this hereditary tradition of color expression—passed down from father to son—you gain a deeper perspective before entering the living creative atelier.
+Your journey begins with a visit to the Nishikigama Exhibition Hall — a site designated a Registered Tangible Cultural Property.
+Explore this historic setting that preserves the former Tokuda Yasokichi residence, the kiln storehouse, and a stone warehouse.
+Masterpieces, including Ko-Kutani ceramic works and pieces spanning the first through fourth generations, reveal how the Tokuda lineage established its singular aesthetic of color, passed down from father to son.

-Lunch will be served at Authentic Japanese Restaurant where seasonal ingredients from Hokuriku are prepared with refined sensitivity.
-Presented on Kutani ware and Wajima lacquerware, each dish becomes a harmonious dialogue between taste and visual beauty—an expression of Kaga’s refined hospitality shaped by land, sea, and craftsmanship.
+Lunch is served at an authentic Japanese restaurant where seasonal ingredients from Hokuriku are prepared with refined sensitivity.
+Presented on Kutaniware and Wajima lacquerware, each dish is a harmonious synthesis of taste and style — an expression of Kaga's elegant hospitality shaped by land, sea, and artisanship.

-You will then proceed to Tokuda Yasokichi Kiln, where the fourth-generation master personally guides you through the atelier.
-The innovative technique Saiyu (colored glaze), established by the third generation, employs approximately seventy distinct glazes to create vast, singular worlds expressed solely through gradations of color.
-The secret formulations of these hues have been passed down through a single lineage to the fourth generation, who continues to pursue new artistic frontiers.
-Guests may view the works while receiving commentary directly from the master, with opportunities for acquisition.
+Finally, visit the Tokuda Yasokichi Kiln, where a fourth-generation master or his assistant guides you through the atelier.
+The innovative Saiyu technique (colored glaze) employs approximately 70 distinct glazes to create vast, singular complexities expressed through color gradations.
+The secret formulations of these hues have been passed down through four generations and continue to develop new artistic frontiers.
+View the works and purchase a beautiful piece to take home if you wish.

 We've made some updates to improve your experience.